pouladzade/gnet-db.js/README.md

 ## Debugging

 Debugging information will display on `stderr` if the library is run with `NODE_DEBUG=monax` in the environment.

+## Publishing

+To publish a new version on [NPM](https://www.npmjs.com/), push it to `master`.
+If the tests pass on CircleCI then it will be published automatically.

 ## Copyright